iseessel/Ruby-Maverick-MVC/README.md

 #### #redirect_to(url)
 - Redirects the requester to the url.

+#### #params
+- Access to parameters of the request, including the URL wildcards and the body of the request.

 #### #session[key], #session[key]=
 - Ability to access and set the cookies of our user.
 Key may be a string or a symbol.
 Session objects are hash-like.